jsoniary-team/content/Advertisements/laravel_news.md

 No more writing down lengthy documentation files for request types, parameters, authorization headers, OR responses.
 We auto-generate that for you!

 We'll soon launch a free private beta access for our app.
-If you develop APIs and are frustrated with documentation, we'd love your feedback!
+If you develop APIs, we'd love your feedback!